-A study published in the journal Clinical EEG and Neuroscience reported that use of marijuana during the teen years negatively impacted:
+A study published in the journal Clinical EEG and Neuroscience reported that marijuana use negatively impacts:

 - Brain structure volume